 San Francisco's First Official Execution

-During the first 40 years of California's statehood, it fell to the county sheriff to implement the death penalty.
-The citizens of many counties took the matter into their own hands prior to and during the first years of statehood, but as the court and justice system developed, legal executions became a relatively common occurrence.
+During the first 40 years of California's statehood, it fell to each county's sheriff to implement the death penalty.
+The citizens of many counties took the matter of exectuting criminals into their own hands prior to and during the first years of statehood, but as the court and justice system developed, legal executions became a relatively common occurrence.
 California sheriffs executed well over 230 individuals before the responsibility was transferred to the state prison system in 1892.

 Sheriff Hays performed San Francisco's first legal execution on December 10, 1852.
 The City had seen four men executed extra judicially in 1851 by the Committee of Vigilance, much to the horror and chagrin of San Francisco's judicial and political leaders.
 The first man to face lawful execution in San Francisco was Jose Forner, a 32-year-old native of Spain who had been working as a cook in the Hotel Nueva Mondo for about six months.
 According to Forner's confession, he had stabbed to death a fellow Hispanic who had stabbed him and tried to rob him.
 In a matter of weeks, Forner was convicted and sentenced to be hanged.

 Sheriff Hays had originally decided to perform the execution in Washington Square, but plans changed several times before the day of the hanging.
 It was then intended to have him executed him on Portsmouth Square, and then in front of the jail, but owing to the "repugnance of the citizens of that neighborhood, the Sheriff has fixed upon Russian Hill as the place" (Alta, 12-10-1852).
 A spot on the highest point of the hill was chosen and the construction of a scaffold was begun when plans changed again.